College student reviewing short-term loan documents on campus

 Are Short-Term Loans for Students Actually Regulated?

 Federal oversight of short-term loans for students is fragmented.
-The Truth in Lending Act (TILA), enforced by the Federal Trade Commission (FTC) and CFPB, requires APR disclosure — but that disclosure only appears in fine print that borrowers rarely read before signing.
+The Truth in Lending Act (TILA), enforced by the Federal Trade Commission (FTC) and CFPB, requires APR disclosure.
+That disclosure, though, only appears in fine print that borrowers rarely read before signing.

 State-level rules vary dramatically.
 As of 2025, 18 states and the District of Columbia have effectively banned triple-digit APR payday loans, according to the National Conference of State Legislatures.
 Students in states like California face a 36% APR cap on loans up to $10,000 under the California Financing Law, while students in states with no cap can be charged 400% APR legally.